Exporting non-prescribed goods: determining a non-prescribed good

 - plants and plant products

-Prescribed goods are further controlled by subordinate legislation, called Export Control Orders, which sit under the Export Control Act 1982.
-A separate Export Control Order exists for each type of prescribed good (for example, the Export Control (Meat and Meat Products) Orders 2005).
-These specific commodity orders set out the exact specifications to be used when determining if a particular product should be deemed as a prescribed good under each commodity type.
+The Export Control Rules set out the list of legislative requirements that must be met by an exporter before prescribed goods can be exported.
+A separate Export Control Rule exists for each type of prescribed good (for example, the Export Control (Meat and Meat Products) Rules 2020) These specific commodity Rules set out the specifications to be used when determining if a particular product should be deemed as a prescribed good under each commodity type.

-Under each of the commodity-specific orders, detailed clauses are used to assess whether products which are very similar to prescribed goods are deemed to be non-prescribed goods.
-These legal clauses are outlined in the Commodity-specific details section of this guideline.
+Under each of the commodity-specific Rules, detailed clauses are used to assess whether products which are very similar to prescribed goods are deemed to be non-prescribed goods.
+More information is outlined in the Commodity-specific details section of this guideline.

 Milk and milk products